Multi-sensory Impairment

 102,533

-Your local Sensory Service should be able to provide accurate numbers of CYP with sensory loss including level of need, level of loss and placement.
+Your local Sensory Service should be able to provide accurate numbers of CYP with sensory loss including level of need, level of loss and placement in your area.